Corona Australis: Stars

 Some of the more prominent double stars include Gamma Coronae Australis—a pair of yellowish white stars 58 light years away from Earth, which orbit each other every 122 years.
 Widening since 1990, the two stars can be seen as separate with a 100 mm aperture telescope; they are separated by 1.3 arcseconds at an angle of 61 degrees.
 They have a combined visual magnitude of 4.2; each component is an F8V dwarf star with a magnitude of 5.01.
 Epsilon Coronae Australis is an eclipsing binary belonging to a class of stars known as W Ursae Majoris variables.
 These star systems are known as contact binaries as the component stars are so close together they touch.
 Varying by a quarter of a magnitude around an average apparent magnitude of 4.83 every seven hours, the star system lies 98 light years away.
 Its spectral type is F4VFe-0.8+.
-At the southern end of the crown asterism are the stars Eta¹ and Eta² Coronae Australis, which form an optical double.
+At the southern end of the crown asterism are the stars Eta1 and Eta2 CrA, which form an optical double.
 Of magnitude 5.1 and 5.5, they are separable with the naked eye and are both white.
 Kappa Coronae Australis is an easily resolved optical double—the components are of apparent magnitudes 6.3 and 5.6 and are about 1000 and 150 light years away respectively.
 They appear at an angle of 359 degrees, separated by 21.6 arcseconds.
-Kappa² is actually the brighter of the pair and is more bluish white, with a spectral type of B9V, while Kappa¹ is of spectral type A0III.
+Kappa2 is actually the brighter of the pair and is more bluish white, with a spectral type of B9V, while Kappa1 is of spectral type A0III.
 Lying 202 light years away, Lambda Coronae Australis is a double splittable in small telescopes.
 The primary is a white star of spectral type A2Vn and magnitude of 5.1, while the companion star has a magnitude of 9.7.
 The two components are separated by 29.2 arcseconds at an angle of 214 degrees.

 Zeta Coronae Australis is a rapidly rotating main sequence star with an apparent magnitude of 4.8, 221.7 light years from Earth.
 The star has blurred lines in its hydrogen spectrum due to its rotation.
 Its spectral type is B9V.
 Theta Coronae Australis lies further to the west, a yellow giant of spectral type G8III and apparent magnitude 4.62.
 Corona Australis harbours RX J1856.5-3754, an isolated neutron star that is thought to lie 140 (±40) parsecs, or 460 (±130) light years, away, with a diameter of 14 km.
 It was once suspected to be a strange star, but this has been discounted.